2020, a year of reading - Tech leadership, software architecture, mathematical thinking, algorithms and XP

 Redis for dummies

-Redis for dummies was a easy read to recap a few redis concepts and ideas on how to use it.
+Redis for Dummies was an easy read to recap a few Redis concepts and ideas on how to use it.

 Get your hands dirty on clean architecture

-Software architecture has been a subject of interest for me for long time.
+Software architecture has been a subject of interest to me for a long time.
 I started to practice TDD, [9] then I followed with software architecture.
-The clean architecture is one of the most popular style among the developers I know, it became a standard for getting started on the subject.
+Clean architecture is one of the most popular styles among the developers I know, it became a standard for getting started on the subject.

-Uncle bob defined the clean architecture based on different styles, fetching what each one of the others has to offer best and then added his own thoughts [10].
-The result is the clean architecture, which is a history across the computer history, best practices on programming and also a architectural style definition, named clean.
+Uncle Bob defined the clean architecture based on different styles, fetching what each one of the others has to offer best and then added his thoughts [10].
+The result is clean architecture, which is a history of the computer history, best practices on programming and also an architectural style definition, named clean.

 Talking with tech leads

-Pat Kua [13] assembled a collection of advices from tech leads from various sectors in the industry, the insights provided is a handful list of do’s and dont’s for novices in the tech lead role and for experienced ones.
+Pat Kua [13] assembled a collection of advice from tech leads from various sectors in the industry, the insights provided are a handful list of do’s and dont’s for novices in the tech lead role and for experienced one.

-As he mentioned in an interview at thought works podcast [14] the book is also a collection that he wish he had when he made the transition to a tech lead position.
-The podcast can be a warm up prior to reading the book.
+As he mentioned in an interview at ThoughtWorks podcast [14] the book is also a collection that he wishes he had when he made the transition to a tech lead position.
+The podcast can be a warm-up before reading the book.

 14 habits of highly productive developers